 Join us on Saturday, May 20 for the second annual Beyond the Gates, an exclusive tour of some of our area’s most impressive backyards, gardens, pools, and views.

 The day begins at 10 am with a reception with light refreshments in the Hardin Center’s courtyard.
 From there, take the tour in any order you choose.
+Christina Richardson, horticulturalist for the City of Gadsden, will do a presentation and demonstration in our courtyard at 11 am.

 Tickets are $20 per person and available at the Hardin Center.
 All funds raised go towards the programs and projects of the Gadsden Cultural Arts Foundation.